 Economic Loss Modeling

 Economic loss modeling plays a crucial role in identifying areas that may be vulnerable to certain hazards and estimating the potential cost of these hazards.
 The most popular economic loss models are FEMA's HAZUS-MH (Hazards US-Multi-Hazards) and the US Army Corps HEC-FDA (Hydrological Engineering Center - Flood Damage Reduction Analysis) models.
-I have used the HAZUS-wind (hurricane) and HAZUS-flood models for several projects in Louisiana and the HAZUS-earthquake model for a project in Charleston, South Carolina.
+I have used the HAZUS-wind (hurricane) and HAZUS-flood models for several projects in Louisiana and the HAZUS-earthquake model for projects in Charleston, South Carolina and Boston, Massachusetts.
 I was also formally trained at the FEMA Emergency Management Institute in Maryland.
 The map on the right (click to enlarge) shows a 100-year flood scenario in Lake Charles, Louisiana.
 A completed flood model shows the inundation depth, general and specific building losses ($), debris tonnage, agricultural losses, essential facility impacts (e.g., hospitals, police stations, etc.), expected casualties, loss of use (# of days/hours), and economic impact (length of recovery - loss of work).
-A newer feature in HAZUS-MH 2.x allows for a combined wind and flood model that aggregates hurricane wind and storm surge losses together.
-According to FEMA, the next version of HAZUS will include a "tsunami" model and will be compatible with ArcGIS 10.2.
+A newer feature in HAZUS-MH allows for a combined wind and flood model that aggregates hurricane wind and storm surge losses together and this has been implemented for some of my recent work in Louisiana.